Skip to main content

 For a woman with the Met/Met genotype who already has high dopamine levels, the addition of estrogen therapy during perimenopause could push dopamine levels too high, potentially leading to anxiety, irritability, and a feeling of being overstimulated, which would negatively impact cognitive focus.

-Conversely, a woman with the Val/Val genotype and low baseline dopamine might experience a significant improvement in with estrogen therapy, as it helps to restore prefrontal cortex dopamine to an optimal range.
+Conversely, a woman with the Val/Val genotype and low baseline dopamine might experience a significant improvement in executive function with estrogen therapy, as it helps to restore prefrontal cortex dopamine to an optimal range.
 Understanding a patient’s COMT status allows for a prediction of their cognitive and mood response to estrogen, enabling clinicians to tailor the dose and formulation to achieve the desired neurochemical balance.

 The interplay between COMT genotype and estrogen levels directly impacts dopamine signaling in the prefrontal cortex, a key mechanism underlying cognitive function.